 Work Breakdown Structure Example

-The WBS is a central component of Project Business Automation, as it acts as the primary schedule against which all other activities and system operations are executed.
+The WBS is a central component of many project management tools, some PPM solutions offer a limited WBS as well.
+However a full operational WBS example is part of Project Business Automation, as it acts as the primary schedule against which all other activities and system operations are executed.

 See How the Work Breakdown Structure in PBA Works